 The alarm woke me up at 5 AM.
-Encouraged last night by a favorable Navtex forecast I had set it so that I can check the sea conditions.
+Encouraged last night by a favorable Navtex forecast I had set it so that I could check the sea conditions.
 After looking I decided that it was possible to make it fairly comfortably to Patmos.
 I was anxious to join Alice in Samos and the Dresslers wanted to be back in Athens in time for their flight to Rome and New York.
 My present plan was to transit the narrow channel between Nikouria and Amorgos and then appraise further the sea conditions.
 From there we will have 4 options: turn back, go to Aigiali, sail E to Levitha, or the most preferable, sail NE to Patmos.

 It took us over an hour to lift the second anchor, raise the zodiac, lash it on the deck, etc. By 0645 both anchors were up and we were motoring towards the channel.
 Murray was at the bow looking for rocks while I was at the tiller watching the depth sounder.
 Slowly, we made it safely through the narrow and shallow channel.
 On the other side there was considerable chop but the wind was a fairly benign 10-20 knot northerly.
 Both Dresslers had taken their Dramamines 2 hours before.
 We motored past the NW point of Amorgos and then set a 050° course for Patmos.
 This heading allowed us to open the headsail and motor-sail.
 We were moving at a reasonable speed.